Housing Support for Veterans: A Program Built on Reality, Not Assumptions

 Without secure storage, documents such as state IDs or Social Security cards are vulnerable to theft or loss.
 These are required for most housing applications.
 Even when documents are intact, transportation disruptions can derail progress.

 Example: A veteran sold his bus pass to buy food, missing a scheduled landlord meeting.
-This absence signaled “unreliability” to the landlord, despite the real cause being resource scarcity.
+This absence signaled “unreliability” to the landlord, despite the real cause being resource scarcity, not character.

 2. Landlord Hesitation